claudiobizzotto/ipfs-rpi/README.md

 ### Installation

-Log in to your Raspberry Pi as the default user (`pi`).
+Log in to your Raspberry Pi with an administrator account (you can use the default `pi` user for this).
 From any local directory, clone or download this repo, `cd` into it and run the installer:

 ```SHELL
 $ ./install